About the project

 - Building environmental capacity and capability in local government

-- The Biodiversity Coordinator is working alongside Living Water Site Lead to progress waterway restoration initiatives across the catchment
+- The Biodiversity Coordinator is working alongside the Living Water Site Lead to progress waterway restoration initiatives across the catchment

 Implementation of Memorandum of Understanding